cropped-PHATAL_LOGO.png

 PHA’TAL PERKINS

-In 2016 he founded Think Outside da Block (TODB) with a vision to improve the quality of life for disadvantaged youth and under-invested communities by addressing root causes.
-One of Pha’Tal’s most notable culminating events which enhances the TODB mission is Roll N Peace—an eight-mile bike tour that provides an opportunity for participants to see Englewood past the media’s cliché depiction of its violent reputation.
-Recognizing the need for mental health support, he created Getcha Mind Right, a cohort based, peer-to-peer, trauma awareness program that aims to empower individuals by guiding them to interrupt cycles of violence, introduce coping mechanisms, connect individuals to resources and build resilience.
-Pha’Tal’s commitments and efforts have been recognized through awards such as: the Chicago Defender Man of Excellence Award, the City of Chicago’s Black History Month Youth Leader Award, Active Transportation Alliance Advocate of the Year Award, Chicago Dream Gala Color Outside the Lines Community Leader Award and the most recently, he received a proclamation and was given a day (April 24th) by the Mayor and the City Of Chicago.
-Pha’Tal was once upon a time considered to be a part of the problem but now he’s a major part of the solution and works tirelessly to build community, prevent violence, provide opportunity and restore hope.
+In 2016 he founded Think Outside da Block (TODB) with a vision to improve the quality of life for disadvantaged youth in under-invested communities by addressing root causes.
+One of Pha’Tals most notable culminating events which enhances the TODB mission is Roll N Peace—an eight-mile evening bike tour that provides an opportunity for participants to see Englewood past the media’s cliché depiction of its violent reputation.
+Understanding the need for trauma awareness and mental health support, he created Getcha Mind Right, a cohort based, peer-to-peer, mental wellness program that aims to empower individuals by guiding them to interrupt cycles of violence, introduce coping mechanisms, connect individuals to resources and build resilience.

 Become A Volunteer